jakkkc/car_price/README.md

 Accurately estimating used car prices in Kenya is challenging due to variables like age, mileage, and vehicle condition.
 This project aims to develop a machine learning model to predict used car prices, offering a reliable, data-driven tool for buyers, sellers, and businesses in the Kenyan market.

 ## Problem Statement
-The lack of a dependable, data-driven methodS for predicting used car prices in the Kenya market leading to inefficiencies , uncertainties, mispricing, financial losses and reduced trust in the market.
+The lack of a dependable, data-driven method for predicting used car prices in the Kenya market leads to inefficiencies, uncertainties, mispricing, financial losses and reduced trust in the market.

 ## Objectives
 -